& Qualitative Studies.

 For this week you will re-write and expand your week 5 & 7 assignments to finish the introduction of your paper.
 Begin on the paper assignment web page to see what you need to cover.
 Be prepared to present your research ideas for feedback during discussion group; we will be pairing off again to review each other's proposal.
-Bring your worksheet from last week!
-For a model of how the paper is structured see the Guide to Journal Articles.Your assignment is to write one or two typed pages, but we strongly encourage you to submit a longer version as a first draft of your paper.
+Bring your assignment from last week and your worksheet from week 5.Your assignment is to write one or two typed pages, but we strongly encourage you to submit a longer version as a first draft of your paper.
 Write this as a decent draft of the introduction & methods of your paper, not just as a homework assignment.
-The more work you do on this now, the more feedback you can get in discussion group.
+The more work you do on this now the more feedback you can get in discussion group.

 - What theory will you use to understand your phenomenon?
 Expand – or rewrite – your discussion from Weeks 5 & 7, using at least one reference to a real study, e.g., Jones' (1996) personality theory describes impulsivity as a learned disposition that develops as a consequence of certain social contexts or brain structures.
 I plan to apply this to understanding how impulsivity may affect behaviors that..... etc.